dknoma/kiyobot/README.md

 [https://github.com/dknoma](https://github.com/dknoma)

-Current Version 1.0.0
+Current Version 1.2.0
-* Kiyobot, Diskiyord, and JSQLModeler
+* Kiyobot, Diskiyord, and JQL

 # NOTES
 > ~~Since this is implementing a custom library, it may not be finished in time.~~